Classics-Craftworks/Classics-Dye-Tweaks/README.md

 ![image](https://i.imgur.com/6vQsrjf.png)

-A lightweight Minecraft resource pack that tweaks dye textures and backports new dye textures to older versions of the game.
+A lightweight Minecraft resource pack that tweaks the new dye textures and backports them to older versions of the game.

 > [!TIP]
 > Looking for some music disc texture tweaks?
 Check out [Classic's Disc Tweaks](https://modrinth.com/resourcepack/classics-disc-tweaks)!